-My friend and fellow linguist, Sasha Ward, once worked as a project administrator for a large translation agency.
+A friend once worked as a project administrator for a large translation agency.
 I described my situation and suspicions to him.
 I asked if he thought it happened a lot in the industry, and whether it was a problem noted by translation agencies.
 He replied, “Yes, all the time!”, “We had to get rid of loads [of proofreaders] for being too picky.”

 If you receive a translation that is of good quality you should still check it thoroughly unless otherwise instructed by your client.
 Do not just hand it back unchanged and provide a vague estimate of how long it would have taken you to do the job had you actually done it.
 Yes, it may sound like an absurd thing to do, probably to anyone reading this blog.
 Believe me, however, that it does happen.
 I have re-examined my proofread translations before only to find they have been returned with no changes.
 This makes me a little suspicious, and lo-and-behold, I found a glaring typo or redundant word that, whilst not instantly obvious to the original translator (hence the need for proofreaders in the first place), it should have been very obvious to any diligent proofreader.
 Always be thorough.
 If you aren’t thorough, an end-client may complain, and you may lose that end-client or severely damage your relationship with that contracting agency.

 So what are the essential ethical issues to consider when proofreading?